cm_trino service user impersonation behavior

 group to impersonate any other user.

-In Production environments, it is recommended that you apply one of the following recommendations to avoid a relaxed security posture and restrict user impersonation:
+In Production environments, it is recommended that you perform the following recommendations to avoid a relaxed security posture and restrict user impersonation:

 - Service-level impersonation